AaltoSciComp/scicomp-docs/aalto/welcomeresearchers.rst

 .. _nbe-it: https://wiki.aalto.fi/display/NBE/IT+Information
 .. _phys-it: https://wiki.aalto.fi/display/TFYintra/PHYS+IT

-Also, currently Aalto has information is scattered everywhere:
+Also, currently Aalto has information is scattered on websites
+everywhere:

 * `aalto.fi <http://aalto.fi>`__ is the normal homepage, but doesn't
   have much practical information for researchers.
+As of late 2018, information from inside and into is supposed to move here.
+The new site is very hard to navigate (sorry, we can't do anything about that) and the old site can be accessed at old.aalto.fi for a while.
+  In the future, you might have to log in to see everything.
 * `it.aalto.fi <https://it.aalto.fi>`__ is a new location for IT
   instructions, and somewhat replaces the old IT instructions on inside.aalto.fi and into.aalto.fi.
-It is still under active development.
+It is still under development.
 These generally relate to how to do a specific task - but not necessarily what is the best thing to do.
-* `inside.aalto.fi <https://inside.aalto.fi>`__ is the typical
+* `inside.aalto.fi <https://inside.aalto.fi>`__ is the *former* typical
   "official" staff documentation area, where most service units have their homepages.
-This is perhaps the most important place to look, but is *not* visible in any public search engines or on the search engine on the Aalto homepage - you have to go directly here to search (so most people never find the Aalto official information).
+In the 2018 redesign, this is supposed to be merged to aalto.fi, but we don't know how that is going.
+It may not be updated anymore.
+(Former info: This is perhaps the most important place to look, but is *not* visible in any public search engines or on the search engine on the Aalto homepage - you have to go directly here to search (so most people never find the Aalto official information).)
 * `into.aalto.fi <https://into.aalto.fi>`__ is the student official
   information.
 It contains a lot of duplicate information compared to Inside and is public, so if you search things at Aalto you tend to find answers here.
+We heard it is also supposed to merge with aalto.fi - we have no idea how that is going, it was re-developed in 2018.
 * `wiki.aalto.fi <https://wiki.aalto.fi>`__ is obviously the Aalto
   wiki space.
-Anyone can make a space here, and many department's internal sites are here.
+Anyone can make a space here, and many departments' internal sites are here.
 Searching can randomly find useful information.
 Most sites aren't publically searchable.
 * :doc:`scicomp.aalto.fi <../index>` is where you are now.
-Scicomp was started by the Science-IT group from the Triton (HPC cluster) documentation, which is slowly taking over from our department's research IT instructions.
-Now is is our general guidance to researchers.
-We would rather combine with other official sites, but currently there's nothing standard-based and open.
+Scicomp was started by the Science-IT team from the Triton (HPC cluster) documentation, and scicomp is slowly taking over from our departments' research IT instructions.
+Now is is our general guidance to researchers and the best place to find information on research and scientific computing - as opposed to general "staff computing" you find other places.